Zequez/logseq-vault/pages/Lifestyle Experiment%3A Rewilding Myself.md

 title:: Lifestyle Experiment: Rewilding Myself

 - ## Overview
 	- I'm moving to my garden.
+I just set up the tent and I'm going to be living there for one moon.
+I'm going to document the experiment and continiously publish it online as it happens.
 - ## Wishlist
 - #.v-kanba
 	- ### Things